khudgins/documentation/agent/linux/scaleCheck.rst

 For servers in a tier configured to use Custom scaling rules, the scaleCheck script reports the current server's vote to trigger an scaling event.
-By default scaleCheck is a place-holder that needs to be tailored according to the scaling rules to be implemented. enStratus will use the return code of the script to determine the need for a scale up or down event:
+By default scaleCheck is a place-holder that needs to be tailored according to the scaling rules to be implemented.
+Enstratius will use the return code of the script to determine the need for a scale up or down event:

 * 1 : The tier should scale up